othim/nn_mwpc/README.md

 a subatom-computer you could probabily access my (Oliver Thim) libraries and the changes to the makefile should be minimal.

-## COMPILING AND INSTALLING PYTHON MODULE
+## Compiling and Installing Python Module

 If the makefile is set up correctly you just run 'bash install.sh' in the nn_mwpc directory.
 This will build the code and install the python library